ellolo/pi_air_quality/README.md

 1. Python3 and git are installed on all machines.
 2. Ansible is installed on the control node.
 3. Set hostname or static IPs for your machines.
+4. BME680 sensor installed an all machines (see [here](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-bme680-breakout) for a tutorial)

 ## Usage